tchaokhu/POS-car/README.md

 In GuiShop/project_3.py is a restaurant POS system.
 It's calculate a meal for calcualte parking fee.

 # How to Calcualte parking fee!
- *Meal is over 1000. free parking fee.
+ *Meal is over 1000. free parking fee.<br/>
- *Meal is 100-999. free 1 hour and get 30/hours.
+ *Meal is 100-999. free 1 hour and get 30/hours.<br/>
  *Meal is lower than 100.
-30/hours.
+30/hours.<br/>
- *if time difference is more than xx:30. set time difference is 1 hour.
+ *if time difference is more than xx:30. set time difference is 1 hour.<br/>